Preserving America’s heritage should be a bipartisan issue.

 Polling consistently has shown that Americans — Republicans, Democrats and Independents — want and expect national parks to be adequately funded.
 These world-class public lands provide tremendous economic benefits to communities across the country in addition to the immeasurable natural and historic value of the iconic places they preserve.

-Unfortunately, a proposed budget by the Trump administration would seriously undercut these priceless national treasures by slashing the National Park Service budget by a significant 13 percent — a move that, if enacted, would represent the biggest cut to the agency’s budget since World War II.
+Unfortunately, the Trump administration would have seriously undercut these priceless national treasures in its 2017 proposed budget by slashing National Park Service funding by 13 percent — a move that did not pass Congress, but if enacted, would have represented the biggest cut to the agency’s budget since World War II.

 The Park Service is already grappling with underfunding, staff shortages and an $11 billion repair backlog, despite a 19 percent increase in visitors over the last five years.
-This budget is a big step in the wrong direction for our national parks.
+To further reduce funding would be a big step in the wrong direction for our national parks.
 It would lead to fewer seasonal park rangers and other staff, reduced hours, closed facilities, and fewer visitor programs and services.

-NPCA vigorously opposes this budget proposal and urges Congress to instead provide the robust funding the Park Service needs to ensure that America’s most iconic and inspirational places continue to thrive, now and into the future.
+NPCA strongly urges Congress to provide the robust funding the Park Service needs to ensure that America’s most iconic and inspirational places continue to thrive, now and into the future.

 Due to years of congressional underfunding, the National Park Service lacks the resources it needs to fully staff its parks and programs, address more than $11 billion in repair needs, provide routine maintenance, and protect the country’s world-class resources.